Work in Canada

 Keep reading to find out if you need an LMIA to start working in Canada and if you do - find out how to apply for one!

-As of April 2020, Canada has expedited the process for employers to hire foreign workers in agriculture, food processing, and trucking occupations by removing the LMIA step completely.
+As of April 2020, Canada has expedited the process for employers to hire foreign workers in specific agriculture and food processing occupations by removing the LMIA step completely.
 These LMIA jobs in Canada are critical and essential to Canada and in-demand across the country.

 |Agricultural service contractors, farm supervisors, and specialized livestock workers|